 See how the ribs flare up, and the front of the pelvis flares downward.

-Breath is huge when it comes to alleviation and prevention of back pain, and is likely one of the best ways yoga helps.
+Breath is key when it comes to alleviation and prevention of back pain, and is likely one of the best ways yoga helps.

 On a final note, I almost always start class by having people lie on their backs.
-One of my mentor doctors when I was in Chiropractic school said that sometimes the best treatment you can give someone, is the opportunity to simply lie on their back.
+When I was in Chiropractic school, one of my mentor doctors said that sometimes the best treatment you can give someone is the opportunity to simply lie on their back.
 You would not believe how therapeutic lying on your back is, even for just a moment.

-Whether your back was long from sitting, or short and open scissored from standing, lying on your back helps to neutralize both!
+Whether your back is long from sitting, or short and open scissored from standing, lying on your back helps to neutralize both!

 Start: Lie on your back.